APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Discussion

 To facilitate the replication and verification of our experiments, we have made the relevant materials (including source code, trained models, and patch data) available.
 Despite that, our study still faces some threats to validity, listed as follows.

 The first threat to validity lies in the patch benchmark.
 We focus on the Defects4J database with reproducible real faults and collect 1,183 patches generated by existing APR tools.
 However, the patch benchmark may not consider all available APR tools.
-To address this, following the latest work \cite{lin2021context}, we include the 22 APR tools covering four categories.
-It should be worth noting that although the learning-based category contains only SequenceR, it contains 73 patches, which is the largest number for a single APR tool \cite{lin2021context}.
-We also mitigate the potential bias by using multiple evaluation metrics to exhaustively assess the APCA techniques.
-Further, we adopt another large benchmark containing 49,694 real-world patches to evaluate the generalization ability of the studied techniques.
+To address this, following the latest work \cite{lin2021context}, we include the 22 APR tools covering four repair categories.
+We also adopt the large benchmark containing 49,694 real-world patches and multiple evaluation metrics to evaluate the generalization ability of the studied techniques.
+Another potential issue is that the patch benchmark may contain mislabelled patches.
+In fact, these patches are manually labeled by the authors of the corresponding repair approaches, and then released for continuous review and correction by the APR community.
+There is also a re-checking process when they are collected for APCA research.
+Thus, we are confident in the reliability of these collected patches in our work, which have been employed by most of previous patch correctness studies~\cite{tian2020evaluating,tian2022change,tian2022predicting}.
 Overall, to the best of our knowledge, the used patch benchmarks are the largest set explored in the literature on patch correctness assessment.

 The second threat to validity is that the performance of {\toolname} may not generalize to other pre-trained models.
 We select BERT in our experiment due to its powerful performance in recent code-related works.
 However, it is unclear whether the conclusions in our experiment (discussed in Section \ref{sec:re&an}) can be maintained when using other pre-trained models.
 We have mitigated the potential threat by using CodeBERT and GraphCodeBERT to demonstrate the performance of {\toolname} under different pre-trained models.
 The investigated pre-trained models include both code-related ones (e.g., CodeBERT) and natural language-specific ones (e.g., BERT).
 We also rely on two diverse patch benchmarks to ensure the generality of the experimental conclusions.